Best Places to Stay in Orlando

 Of course, this is based on how much Disney you want on your trip.
-The above Applies to a Disney based trip.
+The above Applies to a Disney-based trip.
 If you are here mainly for other attractions and just want a day or two at Disney parks then there is very little reason to choose a Disney hotel.
-Disney wants to own your holiday and it makes staying in their hotels very attractive for those type of trips
+Disney wants to own your holiday and it makes staying in their hotels very attractive for those types of trips

 The Best Disney-Themed Hotels Inside Walt Disney World